 - Acquiring new leads is costlier than keeping ones you already have.
 Loyalty programs, personalized messaging, excellent service—these all help maintain revenue.

-- An agency can audit your customer journey and suggest touchpoints or campaigns to improve repeat use or referrals.
+- An agency can audit your customer journey and suggest touch-points or campaigns to improve repeat use or referrals.

 -